-Amendment #11 submitted: May 7, 2019 Implemented: July 1, 2018 To demonstrate compliance with the Mental Health Parity and Addiction Equality Act (MHPAEA) final rule.
+Amendment #11 submitted: May 7, 2019Implemented: July 1, 2018Todemonstrate compliance with the Mental Health Parity and Addiction Equality Act(MHPAEA) final rule.

-Amendment #12: MS SPA 19-0012-CHIP Effective Date: July 1, 2018 To include managed care requirements.
+Amendment #12: MS SPA 19-0012-CHIPEffective Date: July 1, 2018 Toinclude managed care requirements.

-Amendment #13: MS SPA 20-0013-CHIP Submitted: January 31, 2020 Effective: November 1, 2019 To change the benchmark from the Mississippi State and School Employee's Health Insurance Plan to a Medicaid "like" State Plan
+Amendment #13: MS SPA 20-0013-CHIP the benchmark from the Mississippi School Employee's Health Insurance Plan to a Medicaid "like" State Plan Submitted: January 31, 2020 To change Effective: November 1, 2019 State and

-Amendment #14: MS SPA 20-0014-CHIP Disaster Relief Submitted: June 29, 2020 To implement temporary adjustments to enrollment and redetermination during Governor or federally-declared disasters and waive certain cost-sharing during the COVID-19 emergency Effective: March 18, 2020
+Amendment #14: MS SPA 20-0014-CHIP Disaster Relief Submitted: June 29, 2020 To implement temporary adjustments to enrollment and redetermination during Governor or federally-declared disasters and waive certain cost-sharing during the COVID-19 Effective: March 18, 2020

-Amendment #15 MS SPA 20-0015-CHIP

-Effective Date: 07/22/2020 To be in compliance with section 5022 of the SUPPORT Act in areas related to coverage of behavioral health screening, prevention and treatment services, strategies to facilitate use of appropriate screening and assessment tools and the requirement that these services be provided in a culturally and linguistically appropriate manner.
-This language was included in the CHIP contract Amendment #3 which was executed on 12/14/2020.
+Amendment # 15: MS SPA 20-0015-CHIP Behavioral Health: The purpose of this SPA is to comply with section 5022 of the SUPPORT Act in areas related to coverage of behavioral health screening, prevention and treatment services, strategies to facilitate use of appropriate screening and assessment tools and the requirement that these services be provided in a culturally and linguistically appropriate manner.